snowdriftcoop/snowdrift/CONTRIBUTING.md

 git.snowdrift.coop.

-To contribute changes to the project, first [create an account on git.snowdrift.coop] (or sign in if you already have an account).
+To contribute changes to the project, first [create an account on git.snowdrift.coop] or sign in if you already have an account.

-Once signed in, go to the [project repository], and click the "Fork" link on the top right.
+Once signed in, go to the [project repository], and click the "Fork" link At the top of the main page, below the header, you'll see a box with an address.

 After choosing your account for the fork, you should be at the page for your fork of the project.
 To check, see that the header at the top of the page has